pleiszenburg/zugbruecke/docs/source/introduction.rst

 Implementation
 --------------

 During the first import of ``zugbruecke.ctypes``, a stand-alone *Windows*-version of the *CPython* interpreter is automatically downloaded and placed into the current virtual environment's ``share`` folder (by default located at ``{sys.prefix}/shared/wenv/``).
 Next to it, also during first import, *zugbruecke* generates its own *Wine*-profile directory for being used with a dedicated ``WINEPREFIX``.
 This way, any undesirable interference with other *Wine*-profile directories containing user settings and unrelated software are avoided.
-The management of of this :ref:`Wine Python environment <wineenv>` is handled by a `dedicated Python package named wenv`_.
+The management of this :ref:`Wine Python environment <wineenv>` is handled by a `dedicated Python package named wenv`_.

 .. _dedicated Python package named wenv: https://wenv.readthedocs.io/en/latest/